 We Viennese join them, pretending to share in the celebration of those traditions, tourism offers, handicrafts and music.
 But really to eat and drink (or maybe that’s just me).

-The festival combines dozens of open-air booths with a programme of events, all showcasing the region’s wonders.
+The festival combines dozens of open-air booths with a programme of events, all showcasing the region’s blessings.

 (Pork, horseradish and dark bread)